DPO : Définition

 - A DPO is mandatory in some cases, whereas a CIL was always optional

-- Data processors are also required to appoint one if they meet certain criteria established by the GDPR
+- Data processors are also required to appoint one if they meet specific criteria established by the GDPR

 - The DPO’s contact details must be publicly available on the CNIL website

-- An external DPO can be appointed, with no restrictions; this DPO can be shared by several organizations
+- An external DPO can be appointed with no restrictions; several organizations can share this DPO

 - The DPO must be registered with the oversight authority (the CNIL in France)